-ON THIS PAGE: You will learn about the different ways doctors use to treat children with cancer.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will learn about the different treatments doctors use for children with cancer.
+Use the menu to see other pages.

-In general, cancer in children is uncommon, so it can be hard for doctors to determine the best treatment unless they know what has been most effective in other children.
-That’s why more than 60% of children younger than 15 years old with cancer are treated as part of a clinical trial.
-Clinical trials are research studies that compare standard treatments (the best proven treatments available) with newer approaches to treatments that may be more effective or test new treatments.
+In general, cancer in children is uncommon.
+This means it can be hard for doctors to plan treatments unless they know what has been most effective in other children.
+That’s why more than 60% of children with cancer are treated as part of a clinical trial.
+A clinical trial is a research study that tests a new approach to treatment.
+The “standard of care” is the best treatments known.
 Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
-Studying new treatments involves careful monitoring using scientific methods, and all participants are followed closely to track their health and progress.
+The health and safety of all children participating in clinical trials are closely monitored.

-Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
-Chemotherapy is given by a pediatric oncologist, a doctor who specializes in treating children with cancer.
+Chemotherapy is the use of drugs to destroy cancer cells, usually by ending the cancer cells’ ability to grow and divide.
+Chemotherapy is given by a pediatric hematologist-oncologist, a doctor who specializes in treating cancer in children with medication.

-The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, increased risk of infection, increased risk of bleeding, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
-These side effects usually go away once treatment is finished.
+The side effects of chemotherapy depend on the individual and the drug and dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
+These side effects usually go away after treatment is finished.

 Stem cell transplantation/bone marrow transplantation